 When considering a gym membership, there are some considerations outside the monthly membership fee which can impact what he real cost will be.
 Below are some things to consider.

 I occasionally hear people comment that gym memberships are too expensive.
-They are generally referring to the monthly fee.
-Indeed there are other gyms which cost less than us, however there are often other “hidden” fees and terms which change the true cost of your membership.
+Often times, they are looking at the monthly fee only, and not the total cost of a membership.
+Other gyms often have other “hidden” fees and terms which change the true cost of your membership.

-We also don’t have a minimum contract term on our basic auto-renewing membership so people can cancel any time with a 30 day notice.
+We don’t have a minimum contract term on our auto-renewing memberships so people can cancel any time with a 30 day notice.

 Many other gyms, particularly the “cheap priced” gyms require a contract to obtain their lowest pricing.
-That means to get say, a $19 per month contract, you will sign a 12 month contract which is $228 per year (plus the annual fee).
+That means to get say, a $19 per month contract, you will sign a 12 month contract which is $228 per year (plus the annual fee of lets say $40).
 That still seems like a good deal, right?
 What happens if you move and only needed the membership for 6 months, or if you become injured after 2 months and can’t utilize the membership or maybe you have found that you don’t like that gym anymore?

 Now let’s talk about collection.
 These low-priced gyms are in the business of collecting money, and if you break the contract, you will still be held accountable for the outstanding balance and they will take you to collection and potentially damage your credit.
 It would be smart for you to review the Better Business Bureau or consumeraffairs.com and see what kind of complaints these gyms may have had against them so you can decide if they are truly the deal you are expecting.